-- DO NOT TAMPER WITH THE UNIT OR CONTROLS - CALL YOUR QUALIFIED SERVICE TECHNICIAN OR SERVICEMAN. - To ensure continued reliable operation, a qualified service technician must service this burner annually. - More frequent service intervals may be required in dusty or adverse environments. - Operation and adjustment of the burner requires technical training and skillful use of combustion test instruments and other test equipment. - □ Replace the oil supply line filter.
+- DO NOT TAMPER WITH THE UNIT OR CONTROLS - CALL YOUR QUALIFIED SERVICE TECHNICIAN OR SERVICE PERSONNEL. - To ensure continued reliable operation, a qualified service technician must service this burner annually. - More frequent service intervals may be required in dusty or adverse environments. - Operation and adjustment of the burner requires technical training and skillful use of combustion test instruments and other test equipment. - Replace the oil supply line filter.
 The line filter cartridge must be replaced to avoid contamination of the fuel unit and nozzle. - Inspect the oil supply system.
 All fittings should be leak-tight.
-The supply lines should be free of water, sludge and other restrictions. - □ Remove and clean the pump strainer if applicable. - Verify the nozzle is the one originally specified by the appliance manufacturer and replace the nozzle with one having the exact specifications from the same manufacturer. - □ Clean and inspect the electrodes for damage,

-- replacing any that are cracked or chipped. - □ Check electrode tip settings.
-Replace electrodes if tips are rounded. - □ Inspect the igniter spring contacts.
-Clean or replace if corroded. - ☐ Clean the cad cell grid surface, if necessary. - Make sure Low Firing Rate Baffle is in place if required for the burner application.
-Omitting the baffle can result in unacceptable burner combustion. - Inspect all gaskets.
+The supply lines should be free of water, sludge and other restrictions. - □ Remove and clean the pump strainer if applicable. - Replace the nozzle with the exact brand, pattern, gph flow rate and spray angle.. - □ Clean and inspect the electrodes for damage, replacing any that are cracked or chipped. - Check electrode tip settings.
+Replace electrodes if tips are rounded. - Inspect the igniter spring contacts. - □ Clean the cad cell lens surface, if necessary. - Inspect all gaskets.
 Replace any that are damaged or would fail to seal adequately. - Inspect the combustion head and air tube.
 Remove any carbon or foreign matter.
-Replace all damaged units with exact parts. - Clean the blower wheel, air inlet, air guide, burner housing and static plate of any lint or foreign material. - ☐ If motor is not permanently lubricated, oil motor with a few drops of SAE 20 nondetergent oil at each oil hole.
+Replace all damaged units with exact parts.

+- Clean the blower wheel, air inlet, air guide, burner housing and static plate of any lint or foreign material. - If motor is not permanently lubricated, oil motor with a few drops of SAE 20 nondetergent oil at each oil hole.
 DO NOT over oil motor.
-Excessive oiling can cause motor failure. - ☐ Check motor current.
-The amp draw should not exceed the nameplate rating. - Check all wiring for secure connections or insulation breaks. - ☐ Check the pump pressure and cutoff function. - ☐ Check primary control safety lockout timing. - ☐ Check ignition system for proper operation. - □ Inspect the vent system and chimney for soot accumulation or other restriction. - □ Clean all flue passages and flue pipe.
-Replace corroded or damaged pipes. - □ Clean the appliance thoroughly according to the manufacturer's recommendations. - □ Check the burner performance.
-Refer to the section "Set combustion with test instruments". - ☐ It is good practice to make a record of the service performed and the combustion test results.
+Excessive oiling can cause motor failure. - Check motor current.
+The amp draw should not exceed the nameplate rating. - Check all wiring for secure connections or insulation breaks. - ☐ Check the pump pressure and cutoff function. - ☐ Check primary control safety lockout timing. - ☐ Check ignition system for proper operation. - Inspect the vent system and chimney for soot accumulation or other restriction. - Clean all flue passages and flue pipe.
+Replace corroded or damaged pipes. - Clean the appliance thoroughly according to the manufacturer's recommendations. - ☐ Check the burner performance.
+Refer to the section "Set combustion with test instruments". - It is good practice to make a record of the service performed and the combustion test results.